mb-group/ois/README.md

 $ mpirun -N 4 c3d train -f msa.dat -p mode.prm -N 5000 -b 500 -o model_extended
 ```

 While still not perfectly converged, we will use this model for the following analysis.
-In a practical application, we would continue the training further until reaching better convergence and use more replicase to get better gradient estimates.
+In a practical application, we would continue the training further until reaching better convergence and use more replicas to get better gradient estimates.

 <p align="center">
 <img src="tutorial/img/likelihood2.png" alt="lkelihood1" width="500"/>
 </p>
 Before proceeding, we will convert the model parameters to a particular form, i.e. we will shift the parameters to the Ising gauge.
-This helps ensuring that parameters and energies have a comparable scale.
+This helps to ensure that parameters and energies have a comparable scale.

 ```shell
 $ pyhton3 utilities/prmToIsing.py model_extended.prm model_final.prm